 OnStar Smart Driver Program

-I got to test this concept firsthand last month, when the folks at Buick loaned me a 2017 Buick Encore, an upscale small SUV.
+I got to test this concept firsthand a few years ago.
+The folks at Buick loaned me a Buick Encore, an upscale small SUV.
 The car came with OnStar.

 Possible Insurance Discounts